Socorro, Quezon City: Transportation

 West from Araneta City along EDSA (C-4) are numerous bus terminals, which serves buses to most places in Luzon, Visayas, and Mindanao.
 There is also a bus terminal and a jeepney terminal built inside the commercial center.
-Cubao is an intersection point for two of city's commuter train lines (the MRT Line 3 and the LRT Line 2).
+Socorro, as part of Cubao is an intersection point for two of Quezon City's commuter train lines (the MRT Line 3 and the LRT Line 2).

-Fiesta

-Every last Sunday of June, Socorro celebrates its fiesta and feast of Our Lady of Perpetual Help, its patron saint.
-It is usually celebrated by Holy Masses, processions, parades, concerts, pageants and various games and contests.